-This easy homemade Vegan Chex Mix is made with savory flavors of onion, garlic, and smoked paprika.
-Great for snacks, parties, holidays, etc.
+This easy homemade Vegan Chex Mix recipe is made with savory flavors of onion, garlic, and smoked paprika.
+Great for snacks, parties, holidays, and beyond!

 Vegan Chex Mix is a tasty snack for watching games, holiday parties, road trips, and more.

 This flavorful version is made with bold flavors of onion, garlic, and smoked paprika.
-Crunchy, savory, and so delicious!
+It's crunchy, savory, and so delicious!

 How to Make Vegan Chex Mix